In scoping

 Why this matters

 Corporate and institutional boards make decisions that move markets, fund universities, pay pensions, and deliver (or deny) services.
 Existing oversight — SEC filings, audit opinions, accreditation reviews — is structurally insufficient for the leverage these bodies hold.
-TASFGA applies the same accountability loop here as everywhere else: find the gap between code and practice, propose a fix, verify implementation.
+The work here is the same as everywhere else: pin down where the code and the practice part ways, put a concrete fix on the table, and come back to confirm it actually took.